 - Dries faster

 So from the name, you can already guess that it’s not a ready-to-use product.
 Rather it requires you to mix with water as it comes in powder form.
 And it’s more likely a cement bag.
 You’ll have to define and add the right amount of water to achieve the desired density.
+If you can define the project base, then you can mix the right amount of raw mud and reserve the rest.
 So, it’s mostly suited for professionals with large projects.